2verych/anycard/readme.md

 npm start
 ```
 `ADMIN_EMAILS` in `.env` should contain a comma-separated list of emails allowed to access admin APIs.
-`TELEGRAM_GROUP` sets the Telegram group name used for access checks and links.
+`TELEGRAM_GROUP` should contain the Telegram bot username used to issue group invites.

 ## Frontend
 Located in the `frontend` directory.
 Built with React and Material UI using Vite.